COVID-19 and Filing for

 - This information is based upon the current state of the law and is subject to change and depends on the exact circumstances of each employee.

 Yes.
-Generally, any worker exposed to the coronavirus in the course of their employment has a claim for an accident.
+Workers can file for workers’ compensation benefits if they have been diagnosed with COVID-19 that arises out of the course of their employment.
+Generally, any worker who is diagnosed with COVID-19 as a result of their employment has a claim for an accident.
 The worker has 30 days from the exposure to notify their employer.

-Medical benefits and a wage replacement benefit that is up to 2/3 of their average weekly wage.
-However, the appropriate statutory maximums will apply regarding the wage replacement benefit.
+They are entitled to medical benefits and a wage replacement benefit that is up to 2/3 of their average weekly wage.
+However, the appropriate statutory maximums will apply with regard to the wage replacement benefit.